 In November the United States of America sets aside the day to celebrate Thanksgiving.
 Thanksgiving originated as a Christian holiday, but is now celebrated by practically all cultures and religions in America.
 Even those who do not formally and openly celebrate the Thanksgiving holiday still chose to have turkey, stuffing and the fixins’ on this day or the following day.
 As we were lounging around today, recovering from our illness, we received an email from a group of sons of the Kingdom that ignited our spirit and stirred our soul.
 This group referred to their activity for this day as ChristGiving!
 How utterly beautiful and so appropriate!

 Thanksgiving is a day to give thanks to God for all of the blessings that have been given during the past year.
 ChristGiving is a day to give to others out of the blessings one has received.
 This group of sons is a outstanding example of giving out of one’s blessings.

-Last week, November 21st, we received this email from this particular group that we posted to our site:
+We received this email from this particular group that we posted to our site: